Finding Subgroups with Significant Treatment Effects: Simulation Study

-\paragraph{Benchmarks.} We consider the following benchmark policies/methods: \begin{enumerate} \item \textbf{all}: Treating everyone \item \textbf{cate}: First, estimating a heterogeneous treatment effect $\tau(x)$ based on the $R$-learner method (double machine learning for heterogeneous effects) \cite{nie2017quasi}, which is one of the most popular methods for heterogeneous treatment effect estimation and has several favorable formal statistical properties \cite{foster2019orthogonal,chernozhukov2018double}.
-In particular, we used random forest regression and classification to estimate the residual outcome and residual treatment required in the $R$-learner algorithm.
-Moreover, we used a single decision tree as a final stage treatment effect model, to make it comparable to the model that is constructed by our policy tree.
-Subsequently, we set the policy to be $a(x)=1\{\tau(x) \geq 0\}$. \item \textbf{cate\_const}: Same as \textbf{cate}, but now instead of estimating a propensity model in the $R$-learner algorithm, we use the constant prior propensity, since we are in a randomized trial.
-This could potentially reduce variance injected by propensity estimation. \item \textbf{evidence}: Our evidence based policy tree algorithm but without centering, i.e. $c(x)=0$. \item \textbf{evidenceres}: Our proposed evidence-based policy tree solution from Algorithm~\ref{alg:main}. \item \textbf{policy\_submod}: The \textbf{evidenceres} method is used to define the sub-groups as the leafs of the tree.
-Subsequently, submodular minimization (Algorithm~\ref{alg:submod-finite}) is used to find the truly optimal assignment on the leafs. \item \textbf{submod}: Our proposed model-based solution outlined in Algorithm~\ref{alg:model-based}. \item \textbf{classifier}, \textbf{classifierres}: A very popular policy learning method, where the doubly robust policy value $V_{DR}(a)$ is optimized over the space of tree policies \cite{dudik2011doubly,athey2021policy}.
-Observe that this problem can be framed as a weighted classification problem, where the sign of the doubly robust values for each sample $\mu_i = (Y_i - c(X_i)) \left(\frac{W_i}{p} - \frac{1-W_i}{1-p}\right)$ can be used as labels $\hat{y}_i = \sign(\mu_i)$, and the absolute value of these values $\mu_i$ as sample weight.
-We used a decision tree classifier to solve these classification problem.
-The variant \textbf{classifier} does not perform optimal centering and simply uses $c(x)=\frac{1}{n}\sum_i y_i$, i.e. the mean of the $y_i$.
-The variant \textbf{classifierres} performs optimal centering of the $y$ values. \end{enumerate}
+\item \textbf{classifier}, \textbf{classifierres}: A very popular policy learning method, where the doubly robust policy value is optimized over the space of tree policies \citep{dudik2011doubly,athey2021policy}.
+This problem can be framed as a weighted classification problem, where the sign of the doubly robust values for each observation $\tilde{Y}_i = \left(\frac{W_i}{p} - \frac{1-W_i}{1-p}\right) (Y_i - \hat{c}(X_i))$ can be used as labels $\hat{Y}_i = \sign(\tilde{Y}_i)$, and the absolute value $|\tilde{Y}_i|$ of these values as weight.
+We use a decision tree classifier to solve this classification problem.
+The variant \textbf{classifier} does not perform optimal centering and simply uses $\hat{c}(x)=\frac{1}{n}\sum_i Y_i$ in the training sample.
+The variant \textbf{classifierres} performs optimal centering as in \autoref{subsect:estimation}. \end{enumerate}

-All of our methods are judged by calculating the out-of-sample $p$-value of the chosen treatment policy $a$.
-In other words, we use the optimally centered policy value $V_c(a)$ and calculate the quantity $Z(a)$ defined in Equation~\eqref{tstat} on a held-out sample.
-The machine learning model that is trained to calculate the optimal centering (we used a random forest regressor), was trained on the training sample and was only evaluated on the held-out sample.
+All of our methods are judged by calculating the out-of-sample $p$-value of the chosen subgroup assignment $\hat{a}$.
+In other words, we use the optimally centered policy value $\widehat{V}(\hat{a})$ on the hold-out and transform it into a $p$-value.
+The centering function $\hat{c}$ for the hold-out is estimated on the training sample using a weighted random forest with loss function as in \eqref{eqn:weightedprediction}.
+We always estimate $\hat{c}$ this way across all methods, regardless of how the methods use $\hat{c}$ in their training procedure.